Coloring a graph with $\Delta-1$ colors: Conjectures equivalent to the Borodin-Kostochka conjecture that appear weaker

 \subsection{Our contribution}

-We carry out an in-depth study of minimum counterexamples to the Borodin-Kostochka conjecture.
+We carry out an in-depth study of minimum counterexamples to the Borodin--Kostochka conjecture.
 Our main tool is the exclusion of induced subgraphs which are $f$-choosable, where $f(v) \DefinedAs d(v) - 1$ for each vertex $v$.
 (For definitions of $f$-choosable and related terms, see Section~\ref{ListColoringSection}.)
-Since an $f$-choosable graph cannot be an induced subgraph of a vertex critical graph with $\chi = \Delta$, we have a wealth of structural information about minimum counterexamples to the Borodin-Kostochka conjecture.
+Since an $f$-choosable graph cannot be an induced subgraph of a vertex critical graph with $\chi = \Delta$, we have a wealth of structural information about minimum counterexamples to the Borodin--Kostochka conjecture.
 In Section \ref{MulesSection}, we exploit this information and minimality to improve Reed's Lemma \ref{ReedsLemma} as follows (see Corollary~\ref{AtMostOneEdgeIn}).